Auditorio Nacional (Mexico): History

 In 2007, the American magazine Pollstar made the National Auditorium a nominee for International Theatre of the Year.

 In November 2007, the Auditorio Nacional won the Billboard Touring Award for best concert venue under 10,000 seats.

 Auditorio Nacional houses the largest pipe organ in Latin America.

 In 2016, it hosted the premiere of the largely anticipated comic-book film, Batman v Superman: Dawn of Justice.
+In 2024, it hosted the world premiere of Dune: Part Two.